highway92/highway92/README.md

 - Constantly learning something.
 My major was not computer science.
 So i keep studying about hardware, networking or something else.
 Thanks to many developers around the world, I am now able to understand the structure of the entire service, rather than just the code itself.
-It's really important to me because I also have to do some DevOps tasks.